Time and place: Thursday, 25 April, from 9.00 am to 4 pm, Lauttasaari Manor (Otavantie 10, Helsinki, obstacle-free entrance via Kauppaneuvoksentie)

 Executive Director Anna Talasniemi (Kone Foundation) and Director Juha Huuskonen (HIAP): An introduction to World Café discussions

-Small-group discussions using the World Café method, followed by a summary of each group’s discussion.
+Small-group discussions using the World Café method.
 Various prerequisites for sustainable art financing are, among others, authentic interaction between various key players, mutual understanding of funders, long-term and broad-based art financing, and respect for the independence and autonomy of those players.
 In the World Café discussions, we will ponder together – inspired by the talks in the morning – how these prerequisites can be actualized.

 1. Interaction and dialogue between funders and art organisations.